computations/SunStar/README.md

 -------------------------------------------------------------------------------

-The purpose of `SunStar` is to infer the errors associated with inferring species trees using the STAR method[^1].
+The purpose of `SunStar` is to infer the errors associated with inferring species trees using the STAR method[1].
 It does this by varying weight schedules while running STAR.

 Usage
 -------------------------------------------------------------------------------

-\SunStar currently has only a few options.
+`SunStar` currently has only a few options.
 Here they are:

 -   `-f` `--filename`: Filename for a set of Newick trees.
 These trees must all together be rooted or unrooted.
 If they are all unrooted trees, then the `-o`